lbressler13/exact-numbers/README.md

 Though the exact value of an irrational number can't be stored, the value is represented as a collection of rational numbers related to the irrational.
 This allows numbers to be multiplied, divided, and simplified before computing the final value, which allows for greater precision when getting the value.

-Irrational numbers implement the Irrational interface.
+Irrational numbers extend the IrrationalNumber class.

 ## Expression Types